-Unlike group travel times, the phase explicitly includes a source term (see Equation 19).
+Unlike group travel times, the phase explicitly includes a source term (see eqn [19]).
 Measuring phase between a source and receiver therefore requires accurate knowledge of the seismic source.
-The measurement of phase velocities without spectral analysis requires the comparison of at least two waveforms, e.g. from seismograms of neighboring stations that form a great circle with the source (two-station method, e.g. Brune and Dorman, 1963).
-Using a one-station approach, Nafe and Brune (1960) first measured complete great-circle phase velocity for the 15 Aug 1960 Assam earthquake at station PAS (Pasadena, California) with errors less than 1%.
-Ten years later, the observation of phase velocity on a global scale was still in its infancy when Kanamori (1970) reported surface wave great-circle phase velocity observations, while others preferred to derive phase velocities from mode observations (Dziewonski, 1970; Dziewonski and Landisman, 1970).
+The measurement of phase velocities without spectral analysis requires the comparison of at least two waveforms, for example, from seismograms of neighboring stations that share a great circle with the source (two-station method, e.g., Brune and Dorman, 1963).
+Using a one-station approach, Nafe and Brune (1960) first measured complete great-circle phase velocity for the 15 August 1960 Assam earthquake at station PAS (Pasadena, California) with errors < 1%.
+Ten years later, the observation of phase velocity on a global scale was still in its infancy when Kanamori (1970) reported surface wave great-circle phase velocity observations for surface wave packets separated by a complete great-circle orbit, while others preferred to derive phase velocities from mode observations (Dziewonski, 1970; Dziewonski and Landisman, 1970).